polyurichard/lectures/OOD/oo.md

 3. **Violation of the Liskov Substitution Principle (LSP)**: When subclasses cannot use all the methods inherited from the parent class without modification or when they need to throw exceptions for certain methods (as seen in the `Monster` and `NPC` classes in the RPG example), it violates LSP.
 LSP states that objects of a superclass should be replaceable with objects of its subclasses without altering the correctness of the program.
 In the given example, replacing a `Character` object with a `Monster` or `NPC` object could lead to runtime errors, as these subclasses do not fully support all behaviors of the base class.

-4. **Single Responsibility Violation**: Base classes, especially in a complex inheritance hierarchy, can grow too complex, taking on multiple responsibilities.
-This violates the Single Responsibility Principle, which states that a class should only have one reason to change.
-The base class might become difficult to understand and maintain as it tries to cater to the diverse needs of its subclasses.

-5. **Reusability Issues**: The need to inherit from a base class to reuse behavior can limit the reusability of code.
+4. **Reusability Issues**: The need to inherit from a base class to reuse behavior can limit the reusability of code.
 Subclasses are forced to inherit all behaviors, even if they only need a subset, which can lead to inefficient and unnecessary code duplication.

 In summary, while inheritance can be useful for sharing behaviors, its drawbacks, especially the violation of principles like LSP and the Single Responsibility Principle, need careful consideration to avoid creating tightly coupled and inflexible designs.